splunk/ansible-role-for-splunk/README.md

 git_apps:
   - name: myapp
 ```
 You will find additional examples in the included sample [group_vars](https://github.com/splunk/ansible-role-for-splunk/blob/master/environments/production/group_vars/deploymentserver.yml) and [host_vars](https://github.com/splunk/ansible-role-for-splunk/blob/master/environments/production/host_vars/my-shc-deployer.yml) files.
 Note that you may also specify `git_server`, `git_key`, `git_project`, and `git_version` within `git_apps` down to the repository (`name`) level.
+You may also override the auto-configured splunk_app_deploy_path at the repository level as well.
+For example, to deploy apps so $SPLUNK_HOME/etc/apps on a deployment server.
+If not set, configure_apps.yml will determine the app deployment path based on the host's group membership within the inventory.
 **Tip:** If you only use one git server, you may want to define the `git_server` and related values in an all.yml group_var file.

 **Configure local splunk admin password at install**
 ```
 splunk_user_seed: true
+splunk_admin_username: youradminusername (optional, defaults to admin)
 splunk_admin_password: yourpassword
 ```

 **Note:** If you do not configure these 2 variables, new Splunk installations will be installed without an admin account present.
 This has no impact on upgrades to existing installations.

+**Configure splunk admin password for existing installations**
+We recommend that the `splunk_admin_username` and `splunk_admin_password` variables be configured in either group_vars or host_vars.
+If you use the same username and/or password across your deployment, then all.yml is a suitable location.
+If you have different passwords for different hosts, then place these variables in a corresponding group_vars or host_vars file.
+You can then encrypt the password to use in-line with other unencrypted variables by using the following command: `ansible-vault encrypt_string --ask-vault-pass 'var_value_to_encrypt' --name 'splunk_admin_password'`.
+Once that is done, use either the `--ask-vault-pass` or `--vault-password-file` argument when running the playbook to have Ansible automatically decrypt the value for the play to use.

 #### Playbooks
 The following example playbooks have been included in this project for your reference: